-To demonstrate the importance of accurate first arrival picks, the tomogram of the first arrival travel-times of the bandpass filtered data set is shown in Figure 5a.
-The total picked traveltimes are 10,250; to eliminate unreliable picks a reciprocity test is made so that only accurate picks are included in the inversion process, where 762 picks did not pass the reciprocity test.
-Here, 9,488 picks are included in the inversion, where the maximum source-receiver offset is 240m.
-The first arrival traveltime of the super-virtual data set is picked, and only 9,488 picks that has the same source-receiver locations as the bandpass filtered data set is inverted to generate the tomogram shown in Figure 5b.
-Both Figures 5a and b shows a maximum depth of penetration of 32 m and a similar velocity distribution except a low velocity anomaly is shown in Figure 5b at offsets 280 - 300 m.
-All first arrival traveltimes picked from the super-virtual data are then inverted (Figure 5c).
-Here, 842 picks did not pass the reciprocity test and 11,039 picks are inverted to generate Figure 5c.
-Most of the extra traveltime picks are those from far-offsets that show a low SNR in the original data set.
-The super-virtual tomogram shows a depth of penetration of 53 m and provide more details about the subsurface.
+To demonstrate the importance of an accurate first arrival picks, the tomogram of the first arrival travel-times of the bandpass filtered data set is shown in Figure 5a.
+The total picked traveltimes are 10,250, a reciprocity test is made so that only good picks are included in the inversion process, 762 picks did not pass the reciprocity test.
+Here, 9,488 picks are included in the inversion, where the maximum source-receiver offset was 240m.
+The first arrival traveltime of the super virtual data set is picked, and only 9,488 picks that has the same source-receiver locations as the bandpass filtered data set is inverted to generate the tomogram shown in Figure 5b.
+Both Figures 5a and b shows a maximum depth of penetration of 32 m and similar velocity distribution except a low velocity anomaly shown in Figure 5b at offsets 280 - 300 m.
+All first arrival traveltimes picked from the super virtual is then inverted (Figure 5c), here 842 picks did not pass the reciprocity test and 11,039 picks are inverted to generate Figure 5c.
+Most of the extra traveltime picks are those from far offsets that show low SNR in the original data set.
+The super virtual tomogram shows a depth of penetration of 53 m, it also give more details about the subsurface.